codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's a ninja's favorite type of shoes?
-Sneakers!
+How come a man driving a train got struck by lightning?
+He was a good conductor.

 ## Daily Trivia

-How fast is USB 3.1 Gen 2 theoretically?
+Who is the founder of Palantir?
- 1. 5 Gb/s
+ 1. Mark Zuckerberg
- 2. 8 Gb/s
+ 2. Peter Thiel
- 3. 1 Gb/s
+ 3. Marc Benioff
- 4. 10 Gb/s
+ 4. Jack Dorsey

 <details>
   <summary>Answer</summary>
-  10 Gb/s
+  Peter Thiel
 </details>